 animalDog.MakeSound(); // Output: The dog barks

-In general, in most languages (each with its details), the normal behavior is that the derived class’s method is invoked.
-That is, the variable type doesn’t matter; what matters is the instance we hold in it.
+In general, in most languages (each with its own detail), it is normal for the method of the derived class to be invoked.
+That is, the type of variable doesn’t matter; what matters is the instance stored in it.

-As the instance has the MakeSound() method overridden, the method that will be called is the one that exists in the Dog class.
-Here we have the functioning of method overriding and Polymorphism.
+Since the instance has the MakeSound() method overridden, the method that will be called is the one that exists in the Dog class.
+Here we have method overriding and Polymorphism in action.

-Some languages may have their peculiarities, such as requiring marking the overridden method with a reserved keyword (like override or new).
-But, in principle, the “normal” functioning of method overriding in OOP is what we have just seen.
+Some languages may have their particularities, such as requiring the overridden method to be marked with a reserved word (like override or new).
+But, in principle, the “normal” operation of method override in OOP is what we have just seen.

 In some cases, it may be useful to invoke the method of the base class from the derived class using the base keyword.